Nodak HALL OF FAME

 Induction Panel Duties

-The Induction Committee will come together in July to discuss all Nominees and bios and vote.
+The Induction Committee will come together between the months of May to June to discuss all Nominees and bios and vote.
 There will be a minimum fourteen (14) person Induction Panel with a Fan Vote.

 Induction Panel Members

-The Induction panel will consist of the President of the Nodak Speedway, the appointed Board Member of the Nodak Speedway, minimum of ten (10) Hall of Fame Members, two (2) Past Nodak Speedway Presidents, and one (1) collective Fan vote.
+The Induction panel will consist of the President of the Nodak Speedway, the appointed Board Member of the Nodak Speedway, two (2) Past Nodak Speedway Presidents, the respective Hall of Fame members and one (1) collective Fan vote.

 Induction Guidelines